Housing for students

 1: Passport (photo page) or national ID (Front and back).
 Must include your place of birth

-2: Proof of your address in Denmark: rental contract (all pages) or a confirmed housing offer with Danish address and your name
+2: Proof of your address in Denmark: rental contract (all pages) or a confirmed housing offer with a Danish address and your name on it.

 You must also provide:

 4: Documentation of your Nordic social security number.
 (For citizens from the Faroe Islands: your p-number - persontalsnummer)

 Your documents must be in Danish, English, German, or in one of the Nordic languages.

 Upon completing your online application please print or take a photo of the receipt containing a reference number.
 You will need it to finish your registrations at Dokk1.